Blu3wolf/BMS-Docs/Acronyms.md

 TCN | See TACAN |
 TCP | Transmission Control Protocol | used for most things on the internet.
 TD | Threshold Detection | SMS IR missile will automatically uncage.
+TD | Target Designator | TGP A/A mode box symbol.
 TE | Tactical Engagement | A type of saved mission where flights are preplanned and preset.
 TEF | Trailing Edge Flap |
 TEL | Transport Erector Launcher | A platform for SAMs - transport, firing, and everything inbetween.